- Don’t wait for rock bottom

 Being together is instinctive.
 It’s part of our nature.
 When I work my dog and 2 cats (sleep!) surrounding me.
 I love being part of a pack.
 And so do they.

-Both these little guys were in at emergency clinic to donate blood and looking for foster homes.
+Both these little guys were at the emergency clinic to donate blood and looking for foster homes.
 As it turned out neither were suitable to be donors due to medical issues.
 So they became available for adoption.
-Coconut and Gunther hardly know each other but they already really LOVE each other.
+Coconut and Gunther hardly know each other but they already really LOVE ❤️ each other.

 How can you Stay Close to the Pack with your weight-loss goals?

 Whether you want to lose weight, read more or you’re experiencing something for the first time, like being a mom or overcoming an illness, connecting with another person or a whole herd, will help you do it better.

 Here’s some ideas.

 Set a time with a friend so it’s part of your weekly routine.